slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 	- «I’d love a letter of support from you.
 I’ve attached a draft for your review.»
 - Keep it under three lines; more than this call.
 - Use easy-to-read formatting: font 12/14, bold, underline, and ALL CAPS for the MAIN QUESTION, IMPORTANT DATES, and other KEY DETAILS.
+-->

+> *"I write to give myself strength.
+I write to be the characters that I am not.
+I write to explore all the things I’m afraid of."
+-- Joss Whedon [1964]*

+If you have lived a diverse life, you’ll have a lot to say.

+If you are writing to be read, you are doing it wrongly.
+Write to learn, not to teach.

 > *"The pen is the tongue of the mind."
 -- Miguel de Cervantes [1547]*